Random-Cats/test/README.md

 - still need to add a preloader thing so it loads the next 5-6 images instead of only 1 at a time
 - I want to change the html so the images will display fully without being cut off on the sides or the top.
 Will work on that later
 - turns out the total Action time is 35 days (I think) so I shouldn't be too worried about git-pushing and publishing.
 Once it's automated though I will need to account for that.
 Right now in the beginning phases it's ok.

+**3/11/2025 8:03PM**
+- a friend helped me fix them theme toggle button, it works great so far!
+The only fix I think it needs is on mobile, a blue box appears when tapping on it.
+On desktop it has no issues.
+- I did notice when clicking through the site, that it shows the cat images in the same order for everyone.
+I'll need to take a look at it to ensure it's actually random for everyone.